Ariel Castro kidnappings: Survivors

 Knight, Berry, and DeJesus released a video statement on July 9, 2013, thanking the public for their support.
 An attorney for Berry and DeJesus said that the women "still have a strong desire for privacy" and did not wish to speak to the media about their ordeal.
-The Cleveland Courage Fund is a bank account set up to help the women in their transition to independent life which had collected approximately $1.05 million at the time of the video's release.
+The Cleveland Courage Fund, a bank account set up to help the women in their transition to independent life, had collected approximately $1.05 million at the time of the video's release.
 Before Berry's disappearance, her grandfather had promised to give her a classic Chevrolet Monte Carlo, built in the year when she was born.
-He kept the car after her kidnapping in case she was still found alive.
-He still had it for her when she was released, although it was in need of restoration from having been unused.
+He kept the car after her kidnapping in case she was found alive, and gave it to her when she was released, although it was in need of restoration from having been unused.
 Several automotive shops offered to perform the restoration for free.

 Knight discussed some of her ordeals in an interview with People magazine one year after her release, as well as her life leading up to her abduction.
-Since her rescue, she legally changed her name and began to get several tattoos as her way of coping with the healing process.
+After her rescue, she legally changed her name and began to get several tattoos as her way of coping with the healing process.
 She also revealed that her son was adopted by his foster parents while she was in captivity and that she wanted to see him, but she does not want to bring him into the ordeal which she has had to deal with, and planned to see him after he becomes an adult.
-She planned to open a restaurant and dreamed of getting married, which she did in 2016, and hopes to adopt children, as her years of abuse and torture have made it unlikely for her to ever be able to give birth again.
+She planned to open a restaurant and dreamed of getting married, which she did in 2016, and hoped to adopt children, as her years of abuse and torture have made it unlikely for her to ever be able to give birth again.
 She also planned to reunite with Berry and DeJesus in the future, but began focusing on getting her own life back on track.

 Berry and DeJesus received honorary diplomas from John Marshall High School in 2015.

-In an interview with WKYC, DeJesus says that she is currently volunteering for the Amber Alert committee, offering comfort to families of abducted children.
+In an interview with WKYC, DeJesus says that she was volunteering for the Amber Alert committee, offering comfort to families of abducted children.
 She remains in touch with Berry and her family.
 In February 2017, Berry joined the staff of Fox affiliate WJW in Cleveland, where she hosts short recurring segments in which she reports missing person cases in order to help families reunite with missing family members.
 In April 2019, Berry reunited with Charles Ramsey, six years since her rescue, at an interview that was broadcast on WJW.